techguy95/jekyll-now/_posts/2017-4-15-The-UnBootcamp-Experience.md

 - reviewed functions and nesting functions
 - went over scope of variables global and local e.g. within functions
 - saw a demo of node.js and a setting up a socket.io to run realtime js code on the backend
-- how to include a library like jQuery or socket.io (see example below)
+- how to run a real time app with socket.io and node.js (see example below)

 {% highlight javascript %}